 Another standard to consider is the NIST SP800 group of standards has been published by the National Institute of Standards and Technology (NIST) in the United States (Piggin, 2013).
-According to Ajijola, Zavarsky, & Ruhl (2014), the NIST is a non-regulatory agency within the US commerce department.
+According to Ajijola, Zavarsky, & Ruhl (2014), the NIST group of standards is a non-regulatory agency that develops technical standards.
 Further, the authors state that NIST develops and applies technology, measurements, and standards to the technology industry.
 In addition, "security and privacy are among the main concerns of the SP 800 publications, which are designed to meet the information and information system security and privacy needs of the US Federal Government" (NIST Special Publication 800-series General Information, 2018).